Ishan Morris

 Ishan Morris, also known by his stage name iSH, is a Canadian actor and singer.
 In his acting roles he is also credited at times as Ish Morris.

 Acting career

 After graduation, Morris launched an acting career where he started appearing in commercials, films, and TV shows.
 He starred in the television series "Soul" alongside Keshia Chanté.
-He also landed a recurring role in The Family Channel's series "Baxter" and had a role in Saw 3D, the last film of the Saw horror franchise.
+He also landed a recurring role in The Family Channel's series "Baxter" and had a role in Saw 3D.

 Musical career

 The first single that Morris released, "Falling in Love With You", made it to the top 40 on Canadian radio and mediabase charts.
 He released the mixtape The Name is iSH, accompanied by his single "Priceless" off his debut album The First Impression, on Northern Heights Records.
 A music video was also released for "Priceless", directed by Grandson and Son and shot in the Cayman Islands.

 Morris has worked with artists such as Cory Lee, Robyn, and La Roux.
 In 2013, he released the single "Rollin'" featuring Stef Lang.
 After that success, he was featured in Cody Simpsons hit "Pretty Brown Eyes".
 In 2014 "Light Up", featuring Daniel Richter the lead singer of Eleven Past One. was included in iSH's EP Up & Up on Warner Music Canada.
 He is also featured on the Faber Drive single, "Candy Store".